 - Click to choose Payroll liabilities and then navigate to the “Refund of liabilities” tab.

 - Here a new window will appear.

 - Choose the vendors tab to access the drop-down list.

 - From the list provided, you would now need to click on the name of the vendor, who did a refund to you.

-- A set of prompts will appear; first you will have to enter the refund date.
-Please note: the date entered will directly affect your balances in bank.
+- A set of prompts will appear; first, you will have to enter the refund date.

-- In the next screen, you will see an option wherein you will be asked if you want to group this item/refund with other payments.
+- On the next screen, you will see an option wherein you will be asked if you want to group this item/refund with other payments.

 - You can also select the option to directly affect the refund on your bank balance.

-- From here on, all the other set of prompts will be self explanatory like:
+- From here on, all the other sets of prompts will be self-explanatory like: